EU states warn of risks to vaccination credibility as Pfizer slows supplies

 The changes will help the companies deliver the fully committed quantity of doses in the first quarter and more in the second quarter, the company said.

-Neither the companies nor the EU have said how many doses are expected in the first quarter.

-A second EU source told Reuters that in another EU internal meeting with diplomats on Wednesday, an EU Commission official said deliveries would be limited at least until March, with production set to be ramped up in earnest only by September.
+A second EU source told Reuters that in a meeting with diplomats on Wednesday an EU Commission official said deliveries would be limited at least until March, with production set to be ramped up in earnest only by September.

 Moderna has committed to delivering 10 million doses by the end of March and 35 million each in the second and third quarter.
 Another 80 million doses are also to be delivered this year but without a clear timetable yet.